 Another merchandise option for your Ultimate Rewards points is Apple products.
 By shopping through the Ultimate Rewards portal, you can use points to pay for your next phone or computer.

-If neither of the online shopping options appeal to you, you can still use your Ultimate Rewards points to fund purchases.
-Just apply your points toward a gift card at one of over 150 different brands.
+If neither online shopping option appeals to you, you can still use your Ultimate Rewards points to fund purchases.
+Just apply your points toward a gift card at more than 150 different brands.
 For the most part, you’ll get 1 cent per point of value by redeeming this way.
 However, there are a few special deals that pop up, detailed below.

 Chase Ultimate Deals

 Anytime you are on the Ultimate Rewards portal, it is a good idea to check out Chase Ultimate Deals.
-This page includes current offers for bonus points at online retailers as well as discounts on gift card redemptions.
+This page includes current offers for bonus points at online retailers and discounts on gift card redemptions.
 If you are trying to rack up points or get more than 1-cent-per-point of value on a gift card, this is a great portal to check out.